percona/percona-backup-mongodb/doc/source/architecture.rst

 The end time of the oplog slice(s) is the data-consistent point in time of a backup snapshot.

-For details about supported backup storage, see :ref:`storage.config`.
+For details about supported backup storages, see :ref:`storage.config`.

 .. include:: .res/replace.txt